 Be that as it may, rather I'm worthy or not, I still have to persevere in my life, including my endeavor to raise awareness re the existence of Cam's book, Words In Our Beak Volume One.

-Btw, I've just learned that this March 2nd coincides with World Book Day, a holiday that occurs on the first Thursday of the month of March, which is today!
+On another note, I've just learned that this March 2nd coincides with World Book Day, a holiday that occurs on the first Thursday of the month of March, which is today!
 I hope to use this "holiday" as an opportunity to reach out to more places re Cam's book.
 As you a know, it is currently only available in digital format on iBooks (where it is also an interactive format) and ePub (Amazon or Kindle).

 However, in the not too distant future, the book will be available in soft-cover format.
 Please stay tuned and/or sign-up on my TLLG's Facebook Page for updates via Mail Chimp!